notoraptor/pysaurus/README.md

 - Add possibility to change language.
 Minimum languages expected: english, French.
 - Memory leaks in python code when running gui ?
 - Interface
-  - unreadable videos cannot be displayed yet, as they are incomplete VideoState (not Video) objects.
   - Remember last property value edition panel selected (either delete, edit or move panel).
   - Speed-up code, especially database (re)loading.
   - We need to check if video exists only on database (re)loading, but nowhere else.